-Number of applicants for places in the Sixth Form exceeds the places available Where the number of applicants for places in the Sixth Form exceeds the places available, then admission will be determined in accordance with the following priority of admission criteria:
+Number of applicants for places in the Sixth Form exceeds the places available

+Where the number of applicants for places in the Sixth Form exceeds the places available, then admission will be determined in accordance with the following priority of admission criteria:

-- (i) Any Looked After or previously Looked After Children who meet the academic requirements for entry into the Sixth Form; - (ii) Applications from existing Higham Lane students who meet the academic requirements for entry into the Sixth Form; - (iii) Students in Year 11 on roll at another educational provider who meet the academic requirements for entry into the Sixth Form and who have siblings at Higham Lane School at the time of enrolment.
-(Siblings are defined as brothers or sisters (including step brothers and sisters) living at the same address as their primary place of residence); - (i) Any other students in Year 11 on roll at another educational provider who meet the academic requirements for entry into the Sixth Form; preference will be given based on their geographical distance from the School (distance will be measured as described in the 'Warwickshire County Council-determined Admission Arrangements' to which Higham Lane School subscribes), for entry in Years 7-11).
+- (i) Any Looked After or previously Looked After Children who meet the academic requirements for entry into the Sixth Form; - (ii) Any students with an Education, Health and Care Plan who meet the academic requirements for entry into the Sixth Form; - (iii) Applications from existing Higham Lane students who meet the academic requirements for entry into the Sixth Form; - (iv) Students in Year 11 on roll at another educational provider who meet the academic requirements for entry into the Sixth Form and who have siblings at Higham Lane School at the time of enrolment.
+(Siblings are defined as brothers or sisters, including step brothers and sisters, living at the same address as their primary place of residence); - (v) Any other students in Year 11 on roll at another educational provider who meet the academic requirements for entry into the Sixth Form; preference will be given based on their geographical distance from the School (distance will be measured as described in the 'Warwickshire County Council-determined Admission Arrangements' to which Higham Lane School subscribes, for entry in Years 7-11).